RiadOliveira/Tradelous-backend/README.md

 # Tradelous-backend
-Backend of tradelous application, created in order to store the users, companies, admins of the companies, products ...<br/> Have been made using NodeJS, PostgreSQL and Typescript.
+Backend of tradelous application, created in order to manage and provide users, products and companies to front-end application.<br/>
+Have been made using NodeJS, PostgreSQL and Typescript.